MsFlyingcat/deep-ml.verification/README.md

 # deep-ml.verification
-verify and explain code from deep-ml.com by automatic & manual
+verify and explain basic deep learning code from deep-ml.com by automatic & manual